 - Wash your hands thoroughly with soap and hot water and dry your hands with a clean dry towel or paper towel

-Free immunisation is available from 18 March 2020 for those most at risk of influenza complications.
+Free immunisation is available now for those most at risk of influenza complications.

 - Pregnant women (any trimester)

 - People aged 65 years and older

 - People aged under 65 years with certain medical conditions

 - Children aged 4 years or under who have been hospitalised for respiratory illness or have a history of significant respiratory illness

 Like many employers, the Bay of Plenty and Lakes District Health Boards offer free immunisation for all of their health workers.

 Or for more information contact your doctor or practice nurse, visit the Immunisation Advisory Centre website or phone 0800 IMMUNE (0800 466 863).